Fateh Khan Barakzai: Campaign to Herat (1818)

-Assassination
+Execution

 With this response, Kamran Shah began plotting and held a meal for Fateh Khan, claiming he wished to celebrate their victory in the capture of Herat.
 Different accounts are given.

 According to Jonathan Lee, Fateh Khan was warned by his advisers against attending.
 Fateh Khan attended and found all of his sworn enemies.
 Nonetheless, Fateh Khan participated in the celebration and began eating with the guests.
 However as it progressed, the different enemies began berating him with insults and informing him of the crimes his family had committed.
 As Fateh Khan had enough, he rose in anger and wished to leave.
 However, the guests all grabbed and pinned him.
 With this, Ata Muhammad Khan then blinded Fateh Khan with his dagger.
 Fateh Khan was then imprisoned, and in the following days, his eyes were removed.

 According to the account of Dalrymple, Fateh Khan was invited to a party in the royal garden outside the fortress of Herat.
 Fateh Khan and some of his brothers attended, and they became intoxicated after drinking much wine.
 Kamran then capitalized off of this, and having planned for this to happen, the other guests of the event tied up Fateh Khan and blinded him.
 Following his blinding, Fateh Khan was then tortured, with a scalping occurring.